 - I make sure that I know about the product even if I don’t own it.

 - I make sure I already own a product similar to the one I am reviewing (that I don’t own).

 - I make sure that I have some or a lot of experience with the subject for which product I am reviewing.

-- I make sure I research the product from other blogs to ensure I am not going on theory alone.
+- I make sure I research the product from other affiliate blogs (or just blogs in general on the subject) that review the same product to ensure I am not going on theory alone.

 I tell everyone who reviews products or starts affiliate marketing to choose niches they actually know and love because without that ingredient, you will NOT succeed and trust me, this is 100% pertinent to writing product reviews, especially for those you don’t own.